Open Accessibility Menu

 • Total Hip Replacement "I loved that I could ask a question via Health loop and get an answer the same day without having to call the office."
 Provider: Nader A Nassif MD

-• Total Hip Replacement "He took his time and did not force surgery."
+• Total Hip Replacement "Thanks for the great care and professional treatment.
+Greatly appreciated."
 Provider: Nader A Nassif MD

-• Total Hip Replacement "Very professional, caring, and thorough" Provider: Nader A Nassif MD
+• Total Hip Replacement "Recovery from procedure much easier than I expected" Provider: Nader A Nassif MD

 Patient Reviews are anonymous and provided through GetWell, a HIPAA compliant patient engagement tool.